What are popular Christmas dishes? Here are top 10 dishes

-What are some main dishes for Christmas?
+What are popular Christmas dishes?
 While traditional Christmas dinners might conjure images of roast turkey and cranberry sauce, the festive fare enjoyed around the globe is surprisingly diverse and reflects unique cultural food traditions today.

 This sweet, dome-shaped bread, studded with candied fruits and raisins, is a Christmas staple in Italy.
 Its airy texture and delicate flavor make it a perfect accompaniment to coffee or dessert wine.